ianlewis/todos/SECURITY.md

 ## Security Posture

-We aim to reduce the number of security issues through several general security-concious development practices including the use of unit-tests, end-to-end (e2e) tests, static and dynamic analysis tools, and use of memory-safe languages.
+We aim to reduce the number of security issues through several general security-conscious development practices including the use of unit-tests, end-to-end (e2e) tests, static and dynamic analysis tools, and use of memory-safe languages.